Introduction

 If any of the checks in [syntactic_constraints] fail, the macro ensures that compile errors are always generated.
 Beyond that, there are a few options for what to do:

-4. Always generate all items, and also generate the support module—but replace their implementations with a panic!.
+Always generate all items, and also generate the support module—but replace their implementations with a

 To the greatest extent possible, we choose option 4.
 This is primarily motivated by developer experience with rust-analyzer, which deals significantly better with a trait or method that exists over one that doesn’t.
-Experimentation has shown that this is overall a much nicer user experience.
+Experimentation has shown that this is overall a better user experience overall.

 To emphasize: there will still be compile errors.
 But rust-analyzer can continue to do its analysis even in the face of them, as long as the item exists in some form.